 An accurate design in just a few minutes?
 Let's see how to create one with pvDesign to optimize your PV plant!

-pvDesign helps improve the process of design and development of utility-scale solar projects during the different phases of feasibility, conceptual and basic design, and request for proposal.
-The main advantages of pvDesign are the optimization of the design, the short time it takes, and the easy generation of many documents and drawings needed for requesting the proposal.
+pvDesign helps improve the processes of design and development of utility-scale solar projects through different phases such as feasibility, conceptual and basic design, and request for proposal.
+The main advantages of pvDesign are optimization of design, speed, and the ease of generating up to 300 pages of documents and drawings needed for requesting the proposal with one click.

 Before delving deeper into this topic, three main concepts from pvDesign must be defined:

-- Site: KML or KMZ file defined with Google Earth that will define the parcel where the PV plant is going to be built.
+- Site: KML or KMZ file defined with Google Earth, defining the parcel where the PV plant is going to be built.

-- Project: folder or place where infinite sites can be uploaded within a radius of 5 km and infinite designs can be simulated in those sites.
+- Project: folder or place in pvDesign where infinite sites can be uploaded within a radius of 5 km and infinite designs can be simulated in those sites.

 - Design: a set of inputs that define a PV plant. pvDesign recommends certain inputs, but the user can always adapt them to their own requirements.
-A design can be done from scratch or by taking inputs from another design and making specific changes.
+A design can be done from scratch or by taking inputs from another design and simply applying specific changes for a new design.

 Defining a Site

-Each project is defined by the first site that you upload to it.
+Each project is defined by the first site that you upload.
 For more information on how to define a site, you can check the following article How to create a site.
 Remember that you can define as many sites and designs inside a project as you like.

 Defining a project

-In pvDesign, we understand a project as the place in which we can upload infinite sites as long as their center is within a radius of 5 km.
+In pvDesign, we understand a project as the place where we can upload infinite sites as long as their center is within a radius of 5 km.
 This radius of 5 km is defined by the first site uploaded to the project.

 Let's see an example, where different parcels will be evaluated for the same project.
 We first upload a site that will define the project.